zaman-exe/LittleLemonProject-APIs/readme.md

 - Real-time order delivery tracking for delivery crews.

 **Technologies Used:**
-- Programming Language: [Specify the language]
+- Programming Language: Python
-- Framework: [Specify the web framework]
+- Framework: Django
-- Database: [Specify the database system]
+- Database: SQLlite

 **Usage:** Developers can use this API to build customer-facing web and mobile applications for the Little Lemon restaurant.